wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robot-characterization/characterization-routine.rst

 .. note:: If your robot is having trouble turning during the Trackwidth test you should increase the :guilabel:`Rotation Wheel voltage (V):` value until your robot is smoothly turning and run the test again.

-.. note:: Trackwidth values for high friction wheels (like pneumatic tires) may be significantly different from the measured value, but should still be used over the measured value.
+.. note:: For high-friction wheels (like pneumatic tires), the empirical trackwidth calculated by frc-characterization may be significantly different from the real trackwidth (e.g., off by a factor of 2).
+The empirical value should be preferred over the real one in robot code.

 The entire routine should look something like this: